Navee82/Minecraft-mod-swapper/README.md

 Besides that, I don't really know what to add or change in the program, I would like any suggestion !

 ## Modswapper versions
+Any notable version will be reported in this section.
+Versions like hotfixes and minor code modifications will not be reported here.

 | Status  | Version                                                                                                                | file type  | release date |
 |:-------:|:-------:                                                                                                               |:----------:|:------------:|